eva-ford05/supported-cluster-generator/README.md

 The current version focuses on topological growth from an existing supported cluster.
 It reads structures with ASE, identifies cluster metals, builds a NetworkX graph of the metal framework, finds growth motifs and generates new one-centre structures in either surface-parallel or 3D directions.

+Final version aim: A topology-aware, ML-driven structure-discovery framework for supported multimetal clusters, designed to efficiently explore the enormous structural and compositional spaces encountered in heterogeneous catalysis.

 ## Current functionality

 - Read one file, multiple files, directories or glob patterns